 Tacoma Rainiers Game Notes: at Sacramento (6:45 PT)

+Erick Mejia (5, 3-run), Jarred Kelenic (1, solo) and Zach Green (9, 2-run) each homered for the Rainiers; while LHP Tommy Milone allowed only one hit (0 BB, 6 K) over 5.0 IP (57 pitches, 38 strikes) in just his third start after coming off the injured list.

+The Tacoma bullpen of Ian McKinney, Austin Warner, Fernando Abad and Matt Koch combined to finish the three-hit shutout, and struck out five (1 BB), allowing only two hits over the final 4.0 IP (worked an inning apiece).
+It was the most lopsided Rainiers victory this season, and Tacoma's first nine-inning shutout win.

 GREEN'S NEW DEAL: Sacramento-area native and Rainiers corner infielder Zach Green (Carmichael, California) is playing his first career games against the River Cats in this series, a club he played in 72 games for in 2019.
 When Green made his Major League debut for the San Francisco Giants on July 21, 2019 (2-for-3, double, RBI) at home against the Mets, he was called up while Sacramento was playing at Tacoma.
-Green leads the Rainiers with eight home runs (T-9th PCL), 26 RBI (T-9th), 16 extra-base hits (T-6th) and 68 total bases (7th).
+Green leads the Rainiers with nine home runs (T-6th PCL), 28 RBI (T-6th), 17 extra-base hits (T-4th) and 73 total bases (T-6th).

 RAINIER CATS: Sacramento's roster currently has four position players that were with Tacoma earlier this season or last.
 Infielders Wyatt Mathisen (released by SEA on 8/26/21, signed by SFG on 8/29), Kevin Padlo (traded SEA-SFG on 4/26/22, DFA 4/23) and Donovan Walton (traded SEA-SFG on 5/11/22), and outfielder Stuart Fairchild (traded SEA-SFG on 5/14/22, DFA 5/13).
 In the trade for Fairchild, Seattle received infielder Alex Blandino, who had been playing for Sacramento and remained there, meeting the Rainiers upon their arrival on Tuesday.